AgnesePortera/damn-shell/README.md

 Using superuser privileges, your own shell can be installed.

 In this example I'm creating a simple damn shell that reads any command and reply.
-This custom shell is intentionally silly, but it demonstrates that also other program can be a legitimate shell.
+This custom shell is intentionally silly, but it demonstrates that also other programs can be a legitimate shell.